Hjaltesorgenfrei/Vulkanologi/README.md

 ### Physics multithreading idea

-Need to seperate the physics out to a seperate thread, which means that transforms from previous iteration should be available.
+Need to separate the physics out to a separate thread, which means that transforms from previous iteration should be available.
 These can be saved to a data structure and copied to a synced reference when ready.
 Which means that the lock only happens while changing the reference.
-The data should only be the transforms at the start, but might have AABB later for frustrum culling.
+The data should only be the transforms at the start, but might have AABB later for frustum culling.
 The start up an update should be getting this reference, which probably means keeping it in a shared pointer.
-Probably `atomic<shared_ptr<map<id, transform>>>`, then have the physics compontent just have the id for the index.
+Probably `atomic<shared_ptr<map<id, transform>>>`, then have the physics component just have the id for the index.

 ```cpp
 struct PhysicsComponent { // Maybe just Physics?
 Check what other engines use as naming.
   uint64_t id; // Maybe typedef this.